 Before we go through the actual process, we should know the term bad sector.
-A bad sector is a defective tiny cluster of a your hard disk storage space.
+A bad sector is a defective tiny cluster of your hard disk storage space.
 Your computer shows error code 0x0000007B due to data retrieval issues.
 Start the disk check-up process from Tools tab in Drive Properties dialog after loading File Explorer.

 Set Default BIOS Configurations

-This little trick can solve your problem if its caused due to misconfiguration in your BIOS Configuration Screen.
+This little trick can solve your problem if its caused due to a misconfiguration in your BIOS Configuration Screen.
 Exit all open applications, restart your PC, and then go to CMOS Configuration Screen using Delete/ F2 key.
 Set your Chipset SATA Mode to IDE, and then exit the screen after saving current changes.